Our Products

 Prevent clutter in libraries.

 Folders, root-level clutter and nesting all undermine SharePoint’s metadata-driven design.
-Root Folder Cop protects your classification structure by preventing users from copying or moving files and folders into library root folders or nesting folders inside document sets, helping keep libraries clean, organized, and metadata-driven.
+ShareMancer Root Folder Cop™ protects your classification structure by preventing users from copying or moving files and folders into library root folders or nesting folders and document sets inside document sets, helping keep libraries organized and metadata-driven.

-Because SharePoint Modern no longer supports server-side event receivers that can block these operations in real time, Root Folder Cop™ uses webhooks to detect misfiled items after they are created.
-When a violation is detected, the solution automatically moves the item to a secure parking lot (our “impound lot”) library, breaking role inheritance so that only the original author can access it.
+Because SharePoint Modern no longer supports server-side event receivers that can block these operations in real time, Root Folder Cop uses webhooks to detect misfiled items after they are created.
+When a violation is detected, the solution automatically moves the item to a secure “impound lot” library, breaking role inheritance on the item so that only the original author can access it.

 Restricted DocSets™